 Why the 50/20/30 rule works

-The 50/20/30 budget rule is popular because it allows you to manage your money without making too many sacrifices.
+The 50/20/30 budget rule is popular because it may allow you to manage your money without making too many sacrifices.
 You pay your bills, grow your savings and still get to have some fun.
-It also gives you a way to look at your spending in a different light – would you have moved to a cheaper apartment sooner if you’d realised just what a large chunk of your income your rent was consuming?
+It also gives you a way to look at your spending in a different light – would you have moved to a cheaper apartment sooner if you’d realised what a large chunk of your income your rent was consuming?
 Having a new perspective of what’s absolutely necessary can be refreshing and rewarding.

 When the 50/20/30 rule doesn’t work

 Like all rules, the 50/20/30 rule was made to be broken – in some situations.
 If you have a hard time separating your needs from your wants, you’ll probably find this form of budgeting tricky to stick to.
 And it can be downright detrimental if, for example, you have large debts but are still stashing away 30% of your pay for personal splurges.
 This is the time to consider shifting some of the money in your ‘wants’ column to your ‘needs’ column – not forever, but just until you get your spending on essentials down to a more manageable level.